 Dr. Lumley is a native of Detroit and attended Wayne State University as an undergraduate, majoring in both Psychology and Biology.
 He attended the Department of Clinical and Health Psychology at the University of Florida in Gainesville from 1985 until 1990, when he received the Ph.D.
 He completed a pre-doctoral clinical psychology internship (1989 – 1990) at the Henry Ford Health System in Detroit, and spent one year (1990 - 1991) as a post-doctoral fellow in the Behavioral Medicine Program of the Department of Psychiatry at the University of Michigan.
-He has been a faculty member in the Department of Psychology at Wayne State University since 1991 and was promoted to Professor in 2005.
+He has been a faculty member in the Department of Psychology at Wayne State University since 1991 and was promoted to Distinguished Professor in 2017.

 Area of Expertise